Resources and support for eligible Picato® patients every step of the way*

 Activate your card today by clicking the link below or calling 1-855-820-9627 to get started.

 - *Certain restrictions apply.
-For patients with commercial health insurance, this card may reduce out-of-pocket expenses.
+This card may reduce out-of-pocket expenses.
 Must be 18 years of age or older to be eligible.
-For eligibility requirements and program restrictions, click here or call 1-855-242-6936.
+You are not eligible if you are enrolled or you participate in any state or federally funded health care program (eg, Medicare, Medicaid, etc).
+For eligibility requirements and restrictions, click here or call 1-855-820-9627.

 - † Based on data from February 2017.
 Individual plans may vary and formulary status subject to change.
 To confirm coverage and/or cost, patient should check directly with health plan.
 LEO Pharma Inc. makes no representations as to actual coverage or costs.